 Background: Built in 1943 by an Anglo-Indian lawyer EJ Vaz, this house, now among the most haunted places in Bangalore, was gifted to his spinster daughters, Vera and Dolce Vaz.
 Vera was an English tutor, while Dolce a piano instructor.
 The two sisters were the only occupants of the house until 2002, when a tragic incident happened.
 Dolce, the 75-year-old younger sister was killed by a youth who broke into the house at midnight in front of Vera, the elder sister.
 Dolce was buried in the house and Vera was asked to move to a safer location by the police.
 The case remains unsolved to this day.

-Spooky Occurrence: Following horrific rumours and sights of headless statues, the house was demolished in February 2014.
+Spooky Occurrence: Following horrific rumors and sights of headless statues, the house was demolished in February 2014.
 That, perhaps, further aggravated the restless souls in the house.

 Background: The Kempegowda International Airport is one of the busiest and most haunted airports in India, with state-of-the-art architecture and provides connectivity to a number of international and domestic destinations.